k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 > **Tip**: The activated highlighting type can be quickly revealed as a tooltip when hovering the mouse over the highlighting bulb icon.
-(You can also click on the down arrow symbol, located next to it, in the schema's top bar, and look for the 'v' sign).
+(You can also click on the down arrow symbol, located next to this icon in the schema's top bar, and look for the 'v' sign).

-> **Note**: When the Tables' Highlighting feature is turned-on, other tables are still available and active.
+> **Note**: When the table highlighting feature is turned-on, other tables are still available and active.

 ### Focus Level

-As a result of applying the highlighting, the **Focus Level** widget pops up at the schema's bottom-left corner.
+As a result of applying *highlighting*, the **Focus Level** widget pops up at the schema's bottom-left corner.

 ![](images/web/20_highlight_focus.png)